meshmixer/mm-api/README.md

-Autodesk Meshmixer API package (mm-api)
+# Autodesk Meshmixer API  (mm-api)
 v0.2 November 2014
 copyright (c) 2014 Autodesk Corporation    http://www.autodesk.com
 contact:   Ryan.Schmidt@Autodesk.com       http://autodeskresearch.com/people/ryanschmidt
+See LICENSE file for license information

-[WARNING] This API distribution is compatible with meshmixer 2.7
+**WARNING** This API distribution is compatible with meshmixer 2.7.
 It may not work with previous or later versions.

 Do you have the latest code?
 Sync here: https://github.com/meshmixer/mm-api